pasqualerossi/Born2BeRoot-Guide/README.md

 ### Part 6.1 - Setting Password Policy

 1. First type `sudo apt-get install libpam-pwquality` to install Password Quality Checking Library

+** **
+⚠️ From 2.
+To 5. is being fixed as a new version has been released ⚠️ either find this part elsewhere or continue on from 6. ⚠️

 2. Then type `sudo vim /etc/pam.d/common-password`
 3. Find this line - password  requisite     pam_pwquality.so  retry=3 and at the end of the line, add in `lcredit=-1 ucredit=-1 dcredit=-1 maxrepeat=3 usercheck=0 difok=7 enforce_for_root`
 - 3.1 The line should now look like this - `password  requisite     pam_pwquality.so  retry=3 lcredit=-1 ucredit=-1 dcredit=-1 maxrepeat=3 usercheck=0 difok=7 enforce_for_root`
 4. Find the following line - password [success=2 default=ignore] pam_unix.so obscure sha512 and at the end of the line, add in `minlen=10`
 - 4.1 The line should now look like this `password [success=2 default=ignore] pam_unix.so obscure sha512 minlen=10`
 5. Save and Exit Vim
+** **

 6. Next type in your Virtual Machine `sudo vim /etc/login.defs`
 7. Find this part `PASS_MAX_DAYS 9999` `PASS_MIN_DAYS 0` `PASS_WARN_AGE 7`
 8. Change that part to `PASS_MAX_DAYS 30` and `PASS_MIN_DAYS 2` keep `PASS_WARN_AGE 7` as the same